jamesmontemagno/ConnectivityPlugin/README.md

 * Video: [The Xamarin Show on Channel 9](http://xamarinshow.com), [YouTube Channel](https://www.youtube.com/jamesmontemagno)
 # Contribution

-Thanks you for your interest in contributing to Settings plugin!
+Thank you for your interest in contributing to the Connectivity plugin!
 In this section we'll outline what you need to know about contributing and how to get started.

 ### Bug Fixes
 Please browse open issues, if you're looking to fix something, it's possible that someone already reported it.
 Additionally you select any `up-for-grabs` items